Coupling techniques for nonlinear ensemble filtering: The stochastic and deterministic map filters

 \begin{remark}[Transform rather than sample] The estimation of $\smash{S^{\Xcb}}$ by $\smash{\widehat{S}^{\Xcb}}$ yields an implicit approximation of the posterior distribution: by definition, the mapping $\xib \mapsto \smash{S^{\Xcb}}(\yb^*, \xib)$ pushes forward $\pi_{\Xb \vert \yb^*}$ to a standard normal.
 In principle, we could then generate approximate posterior samples by pushing forward samples from a standard normal $\Gauss({\bf 0}, {\bf I}_{n})$ through the inverse of the map $\xib \mapsto \smash{\widehat{S}^{\Xcb}}(\yb^*, \xib)$.
 In practice, however, we do not do this; rather, we use $\smash{\widehat{S}^{\Xcb}}$ to build an estimator $\smash{\widehat{T}}$ of the prior-to-posterior update.
 This is in analogy with the EnKF, where the posterior ensemble is given by a (linear) transformation applied to the prior ensemble, rather than by samples from a Gaussian approximation of the posterior.

 In numerical experiments---where transformations can only be {\it approximate}---we observe that pushing forward samples from $\pi_{\Yb,\Xb}$ through $\smash{\widehat{T}}$ often yields far more accurate posterior approximations than pushing standard normal samples through $\widehat{S}^{\Xcb}(\yb^*,\cdot)^{-1}$.
 This improvement can be attributed to the cancellation of errors in the composition of $\smash{\widehat{S}^{\Xcb}}$ with its partial inverse.
-As a limiting but nonetheless illustrative example: when the data are uninformative and $S^{\Xcb}$ does not depend on $\yb$, the Gaussian samples mapped through the inverse of the estimated map will be affected by bias and variance in $\smash{\widehat{S}^{\Xcb}}$, while $\widehat{T}$ will be the identity function and generate exact posterior samples. \end{remark} We conclude this section with a final remark.
+As a limiting but nonetheless illustrative example: when the data are uninformative and $S^{\Xcb}$ does not depend on $\yb$, the Gaussian samples mapped through the inverse of the estimated map will be affected by bias and variance in $\smash{\widehat{S}^{\Xcb}}$, while $\widehat{T}$ will be the identity function and generate exact posterior samples. {More generally, consider any map $\smash{\widehat{S}^{\Xcb}}$ that renders $\Zb = \smash{\widehat{S}^{\Xcb}}(\Yb,\Xb)$ independent of $\Yb$; one can show that the transformation $\widehat{T}$ built from this map will again generate exact posterior samples.} \end{remark} We conclude this section with a final remark.
 We presented the stochastic map filter using the KR rearrangement as our building-block coupling, because the latter can be easily approximated in high dimensions using nonlinear transformations and convex optimization.
 Yet the algorithm would still make sense if we were to replace the KR rearrangement with any other transport map $S$ that has the ``block'' structure in \eqref{eq:blockS}, and that pushes forward $\pi_{\Yb,\Xb}$ to $\Gauss({\bf 0}, {\bf I}_{d+n})$.

-\section{Deterministic map filter}
+\subsection{Deterministic map filter}

 In this section, we explore the use of deterministic couplings in the analysis step of Section \ref{sec:analysis}.
 In particular, we seek a transport map $T:\re^n \ra \re^n$ that pushes forward prior to posterior, i.e., such that $T(\Xb) \sim \pi_{\Xb \vert \yb^*}$.
 See Figure \ref{fig:det_coupling} for an illustration.
 (Note that in the stochastic map filter of Section \ref{sec:pert_obs}, the map $T$ was defined on $\re^{n+d}$ rather than on $\re^n$.)